yagikiyoshi/QMMMscripts/gaussian/run_gaussian/readme.md

 5. runGau05_standard.sh
   Script to always use the same initial MO for QM jobs.
-  It is useful for a PES generation in anharmonic vibrational calculations.
+  It is useful for the PES generation in anharmonic vibrational calculations.